mfbsouza/boislib/README.md

 ## Dependencies

-### Used libraries
+### C libraries

-If your platform has this, than you can compile to it!
+If your platform/libc has this, than you can compile to it!

 - assert.h
 - stdbool.h